 It stands out from other laminate flooring cutting machines because of its small size and portability.

-In addition, you can carry it to the room where you want to put the floor down and cut the wood there.
+In addition, you can carry it to the room where you want to put the floor down and cut the wood.

 12. Wall Chaser

-This is one of the different types of power saws that is another narrowly professional sort of saw that is utilized in the electrical and plumbing trades.
+This is one of the different types of power saws, another narrowly professional sort utilized in the electrical and plumbing trades.

-Unlike circular saws, this device’s protective case allows two discs to move simultaneously.
+Unlike circular saws, this protective case allows two discs to move simultaneously.

 It lets you rapidly create a gutter in a concrete or brick wall or floor of the specified width.
-Because a similar technique can be conducted with other instruments if necessary, wall chasers are primarily utilized by professionals.
+Because a similar technique can be conducted with other instruments if necessary, professionals primarily utilize wall chasers.